pyhys/minimalmodbus/docs/develop.rst

 TODO
 ----
 Future releases:

+* Unittesting of handling local echo

 * Improve debug messages to include hex values, not just bytestrings.
 * Speeding up the code (new CRC calculation, disable some other checks)
- * Test with other Python versions
+* Change 'message' to 'request' variable names in the source code

 Maybe:

 * Increase test coverage for minimalmodbus.py
 * Improve the dummy_serial behavior, to better mimic Windows behavior.
    Also using the number_of_bytes_to_read in the unittests.
 * Unittests for measuring the sleep time in _communicate.
 * Serial port flushing
 * Floats with other byte order
 * Logging instead of _print_out()
 * Timing based on time.clock() for Windows
- * Change 'message' to 'request' variable names in the source code